Calgary Stampede Gear 🤠

 Full-on Cowgirl Version

-This shirt was made with lovely western fabric from the UK.
+This version was made with lovely western-themed fabric from the UK.
 Fabric Godmother has a line called “Rodeo” and that’s where I found this cotton lawn in a fun pink cowgirl print.
-This version has long sleeves and cuffs.
-I worked on this project while on a sewing day with a group of sewing friends, and one suggested that it definitely needed some fringe.
-I found some at Marshall Fabrics (new in Calgary) and added it to the bottom of the front and back yoke.
+It has long sleeves with cuffs.
+I worked on this project while on a sewing day with a group of sewing friends, and one said that it definitely needed some fringe.
+So I went on a hunt and found some at Marshall Fabrics (new in Calgary) and added it to the bottom of the front and back yoke.
 (I used 3″ fringe on the back yoke, and a double layer of 2″ fringe on the front yoke.)

 The only real challenge was the snaps.
 I had a bit of misadventure when I used the wrong tool to affix the snaps.
 Fortunately, I didn’t damage the fabric but I did go through about $12 worth of snaps before getting it right.

-I wore the shirt to the Stampede on the first day and when I saw some pictures, I was not entirely happy.
-It was too big on the front. (➡️ before modifications)
+I wore the shirt to the first day of the Stampede and when I saw some pictures, I was not entirely happy.
+It was too big on the front which made the shirt completely shapeless.
+If you’re going to sew a Princess seamed shirt, you want it to have shape! (➡️ before modifications)

 Shortly thereafter, I made a few modifications.
 I skimmed the princess seams at the top of the bust because my shape is now flatter on top (oh, age!) and took in the princess seams on the front from the waist down.
 I wound up removing about 1″ from the top of the bust, and 2″ from the lower hip at the front.
-(Excuse the shiny face.
-It was a long day!)
+There are pictures of the modified version down below.

 There are a few little personalisations in the form of labels.
 On the left breast pocket, there’s a Canadian flag and on the inside yoke I included a label given to me by a dear sewing friend.
 She gave me two different tags so I guess I’m obligated to make another shirt for 2026!